simonw/datasette-auth-tokens/README.md

 }
 ```

 You can then use `"allow"` blocks to provide that token with permission to access specific actions.
-To enable access to a configured writable SQL query you could use this in your `metadata.json`:
+To enable access to a configured writable SQL query you could use this in your `config.json` (for Datasette 1.0) or `metadata.json`:

 ```json
 {